expo/expo/docs/pages/tutorial/sharing.md

 </Collapsible>

-## Working with what we have available
+## Up next

-In the next section we are going to look at how we can handle this and another important platform difference.
-[Continue to "Handling platform differences"](../tutorial/platform-differences.md).
+It's time to shift our focus towards the purely aesthetic.
+In the next step of this tutorial we will [customize our app icon and splash screen](/tutorial/configuration).

 <!-- TODO(brentvatne): when we have a better workflow for https in expo-cli and a way to open Snack web on mobile we should revisit this -->